‘Russian Kim Kardashian’ Anastasiya Kvitko Stuns In A Red Bikini On A Boat, And Instagram Is In Meltdown Mode

 It is far from the first time the bombshell has been given that title, as she often receives glowing comments from her adoring fans.

-In an accompanying Instagram Story, Anastasiya is pictured wearing a pair of crochet knit pants as a cover up.
-However, the term cover up could perhaps be considered a misnomer, as the see-through pants did little to conceal her peachy posterior.
+In an accompanying Instagram story, Anastasiya is pictured wearing a pair of crochet-knit pants as a cover-up.
+However, the term cover-up could perhaps be considered a misnomer, as the see-through pants did little to conceal her peachy posterior.

 Other stories showed the beautiful skyline of sunny Miami, the city Anastasiya now calls home.